BestBroBradley/telnyx/README.md

 5. Create an .env file in your working directory called `.env` with the following contents:

    API_KEY = Insert Telnyx API key

+6. Ensure you have the ability to ingest webhooks, through your own systems or a product like Ngrok.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>